Home / Transport Guides / Transport Passes & Tickets / Interrail North Macedonia Pass: Routes, Prices & Tips

 How the North Macedonia Pass Works

-The pass operates on a flexi-day system, giving you a set number of travel days within a one-month period.
-On each travel day, you can take unlimited train journeys across the North Macedonian Railways (MŽ) network.
-This structure is useful because trains are not frequent — often just two or three per day on key routes — so you can plan longer journeys on specific days, while saving non-pass days for sightseeing or bus transfers.
+The pass operates using a flexi-day system, which means you receive a set number of travel days to use within a one-month period.
+On each activated travel day, you can take unlimited journeys on participating Makedonski Železnici (MŽ) trains across the country.
+This system works particularly well in North Macedonia because train services are relatively infrequent, allowing travellers to concentrate longer journeys onto selected travel days while using non-travel days for sightseeing or local exploration.

 Where You Can Travel with the North Macedonia Pass